BioHazardAlBatros/Quake-Light-Flicker-Unity-Engine/README.md

 12-??:Your own preset!

-Delay property:
+Delay property(int):

 Change this value to decrease/increase delay between light updates.
+DON'T MAKE IT 0!

-AddIntenstity property:
+AddIntenstity property(float):

 Change this value to add some more intensity to EVERY intensity change.

-Reinitialize property:
+Reinitialize property(bool):

 Allows you to update the animation in Editor/by other scripts.

-StartIntensity property:
+StartIntensity property(float):

 Made for editor ONLY.
 It's an intensity multiplier that let's you change intensity "normally" during runtime.
 When initializing grabs a value from Light Intensity.